Safety Features of Onshore and Offshore Oil Rigs

 LinkedIn

 Producers work diligently to ensure that safety standards on oil rigs are adhered to at all times.
-Why is onshore and offshore rig safety so important?
+Why is onshore and offshore oil rig safety so important?
 Mainly because our global economy still relies heavily on petroleum production, and will for many years to come.
-Despite various alternatives and renewable energy sources growing more vital, the fact remains that gas and oil still powers most of the world’s economy and everyday activities.
+Despite various alternatives and renewable energy sources growing more vital, the fact remains that gas and oil still power most of the world’s economy and everyday activities.

 There are two basic types of oil rigs and production facilities used for extracting petroleum from underneath the Earth’s surface.
 Both offshore and onshore rigs contribute significantly to worldwide production totals each and every day.
 Furthermore, a variety of oilfield products produced by specialized companies like MSI, help keep rig safety levels high onshore and offshore.